sachizsg/Spring-Boot-and-Angular/README.md

 Bike Registry System is a full stack application with these technologies

 * Spring boot
-* Apring MVC and REST services
+* Spring MVC and REST services
 * Spring data and JPA
 * Angular components and services